hyperdivision/eth-transaction-indexer/README.md

 # eth-transaction-indexer

-Tails transactions on the Ethereum blockchain
+Tails transactions on the Ethereum blockchain and indexes them in a Hyperbee

 ```
 npm install @hyperdivision/eth-transaction-indexer